I am pleased to announce I have received an award from the Arts Council of Northern Ireland’s Lottery funds under the General Art Award Scheme.

-AirSpace gallery and a-n The Artist Information Company are delivering Artists Make Change – a 12 month participatory R&D project designed to explore the role of the artist in society, and in particular to assess, and advocate for, how artists and art organisers can effectively work for change.
+AirSpace gallery and a-n The Artist Information Company delivered Artists Make Change – a 12 month participatory R&D project designed to explore the role of the artist in society, and in particular to assess, and advocate for, how artists and art organisers can effectively work for change.

-Making Change through Institutions and Archival Spaces, members of the Array Collective were commissioned to make a presentation, this can be accessed here
+Making Change through Institutions and Archival Spaces commission can be accessed here

-As Part of Box Moon No. 1, a live streamed music event to benefit The 343 and Dublin Digital Radio, Philip Quinn and I performed a set, layering a video of our current living situation during the lockdown.
+As Part of Box Moon No. 1, a live streamed music event to benefit The 343 and Dublin Digital Radio, Philip Quinn and I performed a set, layering a video of living in lockdown.
 It is available on youtube

 First musical recording in collaboration with Philip Quinn, DIE HEXEN and RUTH BATE.
 In collaboration with SheSellsSanctuary here’s a session of improvised music I collaborated on.
 It’s available on Bandcamp and ALL proceeds outside their fees will go towards mitigating the spike in domestic abuse.

-II was due to perform with Gross Net at SXSW 13-22 March in Austin Texas but unfortunately it has been cancelled
+I was due to perform at SXSW 13-22 March 2020 in Austin Texas but unfortunately it has been cancelled.

 The Irish News featured my Royal Academy award